lushdog/NaoController/examples/commandline/README.md

 Command line interface that can perform basic actions on the Nao robot using the naocontroller package

 ##usage
-Extract .zip to c:\yourfoldername
-Put `c:\yourfoldername\naocontroller\lib` on your PYTHONPATH
-Install naoqi python package
+Extract and install naocontroller source

-In a shell move to `c:\yourfoldername\naocontroller\examples\naocommandline` Execute `python naocommandline.py [path to script file]`
+In a shell move to `c:\yourfoldername\naocontroller\examples\naocommandline` Execute `python naocommandline.py [optional: path to script file]`

 ###how to use the console
 Type 'help' to see list of supported commands